Alex-Oleinik94/Smooth/README.md

 # SaGe

 [SaGe] is a set of modules (software framework) for creating three-dimensional applications.
+Compiler: [Free Pascal Compiler].

 [SaGe] supports: